 Meaning: a way of saying that someone has created an upset or a disturbance.

-Refers to the fact that it is raining very heavily.
-A very old idiom that whose origins are lost.
+This idiom refers to the fact that it is raining very heavily.
+A saying whose origins have been lost over the ages.

-Meaning: often used to rebuke someone.
+An expression often used to rebuke someone.
 Most often used when a mother is called "she" in a conversation.
-Sometimes seen as being a disrespectful way of being addressed, giving rise to a response of "whose SHE, the cats mother”.
+Sometimes seen as being a disrespectful way of being addressed, giving rise to a response of "whose SHE, the cat's mother."

 Yet More Cat Idioms 46 to 50